banefult/banefult/README.md

 Hello, I'm a 24 year-old software & network developer.

-- 🔭 I’m currently a frontend developer for bitwise.
+- 🔭 I’m currently a full stack developer for bitwise.
 - 🤔 Currently learning more about game hacking and reverse engineering.
 - 📫 Contact on discord: aether#5809